-Legalizing Marijuana Advocate Woody Harrelson Quits Pot
+Marijuana Legalization Advocate Woody Harrelson Quits Pot

 — Ines (@kljove) December 28, 2015

-Only a year ago, Harrelson’s medical marijuana dispensary application in Hawaii hit a roadblock, according to the LA TImes.
-The Wilson actor pushed hard to make the medical marijuana centre happen, but couldn’t get through all the red tape.
+Only a year ago, Harrelson’s medical marijuana dispensary application in Hawaii hit a roadblock, according to the Los Angeles Times.
+The Wilson actor pushed hard to make the medical marijuana center happen, but he couldn’t get through all the red tape.
 It can’t be a coincidence that it’s also just about a year since Woody’s been stoned.

 It’s hard to believe about a guy who still appears to wander through life grinning goofily, takes part in an interview while lying on his king-sized bed stretching, and generally fits the stoner stereotype like he was born to it.

-The Vulture interviewed Harrelson about his upcoming comic film, Wilson, and writes that throughout the interview, Woody “spoke in between long pauses, stretching his words like taffy and squinting his eyes to ponder each point he made.”
+The Vulture interviewed Harrelson about his upcoming film Wilson and writes that throughout the interview, Woody “spoke in between long pauses, stretching his words like taffy and squinting his eyes to ponder each point he made.”

-In other words, Woody behaved exactly the way he always has and gave every sign that he was still a perfect pot addict.
+In other words, Woody behaved exactly the way he always has and gave every sign that he was still a perfect pot smoker.
 Who knew that for all these years, it wasn’t Harrelson on pot; it was just the man himself?

 When asked what people get wrong about him, Harrelson said it’s the idea he’s a party animal.

-After a moment, he admitted, “I am a party animal,” and went on to explain that he’s decided to slow down on the pot-smoking, partying part of his life.
+The actor went on to explain that he’s decided to slow down on the party of his life that involves pot-smoking and partying.

-“I’m now extremely moderate and … I actually stopped smoking pot almost a year ago.”
+“I’m now extremely moderate and… I actually stopped smoking pot almost a year ago.”

 Okay, it’s not quite as incomprehensible as, say, Bob Marley quitting pot, but when Woody Harrelson quits pot, it’s a change that shakes things up in the marijuana legalization world.